rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

   This is not a reflection on you, but rather a community decision that rust will go a different direction.
 - _Postpone_: there is interest in going this direction but not at the moment.
-  This happens most often because the appropriate rust team doesn't have the bandwidth to shepherd the feature through the process to stabilization.
+  This happens most often because the appropriate Rust team doesn't have the bandwidth to shepherd the feature through the process to stabilization.
 Often this is the case when the feature doesn't fit into the team's roadmap.
   Postponed ideas may be revisited later.